Esquimalt-Atom-Smashers/FRC-2026-Alpha/RealSense-Depth-Cam/README.md

          - 'post_lateral': Number, horizontal displacement perpendicular to depth-direction, in metres
          - 'post_depth': Number, distance from camera (normal to camera-face) in metres

 At the time of writing, the plan is to use this camera and code for final alignment during climbing stage.
-The turret-targeting cameras and April-tags will be used to get "close" to the post (30 to 40cm away).
+Odometry and possibly turret-targeting cameras will be used to get "close" to the post (30 to 50cm away).
 Once the "Post Detection" NetworkTable boolen "post_detected" is TRUE, the RoboRIO climbing code will switch to using the "Post Detection" NetworkTable data, "post_lateral" and "post_depth" to accurately position so it can attach and climb.